-There are all kinds of fantastic meals one could make and still be true to a Slow Carb Diet, but there is a reason that Tim Ferris developed Rule #2: “Eat the same few meals over and over again.”
 It has to do with lifestyle.
 He tells you not to fool yourself that you will cook all the time…because you won’t.
-These quick slow carb ideas for breakfast or lunch will get you through the times when you aren’t feeling it.
+These quick slow-carb ideas for breakfast or lunch will get you through the times when you aren’t feeling it.

-I am as hard pressed for time as anyone and I just can’t find the time or energy to be creative 24/7.
-However, I have found a few “fast food” tricks that have worked for me at those meals where you just don’t want to think about it.
-The key for me has been to keep breakfast and lunch quick, easy and somewhat repetitive and then get more creative and slow down a bit at dinner.
-Here are a few tips that have made my life on the slow carb diet easier:
+I am as hard-pressed for time as anyone and I just can’t find the time or energy to be creative 24/7.
+However, I have found a few “fast food” tricks that have worked for me for those meals where you just don’t want to think about it.

-Quick Slow Carb Ideas for Breakfast
+Quick Slow-Carb Ideas for Breakfast

 Tips for Quick & Tasty Breakfast Eggs

 Tip #1: The Pan and the Oil.
-Put a non-stick pan (cast iron is good if well seasoned) on the burner, add a little olive oil and turn the burner onto LOW, allowing the pan to warm up for a minute or so.
+Put a non-stick pan (cast iron is good if well seasoned) on the burner, add a little olive oil, and turn the burner onto LOW, allowing the pan to warm up for a minute or so.
 Cast iron is good because even though it may not heat evenly at first, once it is warmed it retains the heat in an even pattern.
-Eggs tend to stick to cast iron pans, so I usually add some olive oil to the pan for easy cleanup.
+Eggs stick to cast iron pans, so I usually add olive oil to the pan for easy cleanup.

 Tip #2: Use fresh, organic eggs if at all possible.
 While the pan is warming up, crack 3-4 eggs into a bowl and beat slightly with a whisk.